Jean Jacques Dessalines

 "Haitians shall henceforth be know only by the generic appellation of blacks"

-Jean Jacques Dessalines is the Man, the African, the Slave, the Ruler, the General and ultimately the Emperor who's memories will never be erased in the soul of Haitians, in the written in blood history of Haiti and the history of black people in this world.
+Jean Jacques Dessalines is the Man, the African, the slave, the Ruler, the General and ultimately the Emperor who's memories will never be erased in the soul of Haitians, in the written in blood history of Haiti and the history of black people in this world.
 He might be one of the most misunderstood leaders in History , but his courage, achievements and legacies are only that of a true Hero.
-One who resulted in any means necessary to say no to injustice and yes to freedom.
-Honors and glories are due to this man who gave the first successful blow to slavery.
-He saved Haiti from the French and gave us a true NATION.
+One who resulted to any means necessary to say no to injustice and yes to freedom.

 May the befallen Hero forever rests in peace.